-However, that isn’t strictly the case – dogs actually require a certain level of salt for healthy cellular function, as well as good sharp nerves that keep their senses and reflexes sharp.
+However, that isn’t strictly the case – dogs require a certain level of salt for healthy cellular function, as well as good sharp nerves that keep their senses and reflexes sharp.

 However, the levels of salt used in human snacks and foods can be far and away beyond what dogs are recommended, causing long term complications or even immediate risks of illness and death in especially bad instances.

-It’s best to trust the judgement of the dog food you’re already feeding your pet to get this balance right, and certainly don’t feel any need to add anything more than this to what your pet eats.
+It’s best to trust the judgment of the dog food you’re already feeding your pet to get this balance right, and certainly don’t feel any need to add anything more than this to what your pet eats.